tedhudek/sandbox/eight-essential-tips.md

 4. Own the experience.

 * As tech writers, sometimes we feel like we are at the end of the chain.
 This is something that took me a while to get when I started my career as a tech writer.
-I felt like the feature team owned all the things.
-But the real truth is this: you own a chunk of docs just like a developer owns a chunk of code.
+I felt like the feature team owned all the things. xxx span of control The real truth is this: you own a chunk of docs just like a developer owns a chunk of code.
 Sure, you're going to ask a bunch of people for feedback and buyoff on your docs.
 But when it comes to your docs, you make the final decisions.
 Be accountable.
-Ask for input, own the output. add
+Ask for input, own the output.
 * You can also practice ownership with the product as a whole.
 You don't own all the parts, but as a writer, you're in a unique position to bind the product together.
 Writers are frequently the glue that ties dev to test, or test to customer.
-Our role spans disciplines, and this puts us, as writers, in a unique position *repeat* to spot issues and drive quality.
+Our role spans disciplines, and this gives us, as writers, a great opportunity to spot issues and drive quality.
 Take ownership for the product experience as a whole, not just the docs.
 Think of yourself as an investigative reporter.
-At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience. accountable at end of the day own the story ref is autogenerated collaborate on the pieces subject to constraints of env span of control how you can advance, be part of solution we add value
+At Microsoft, selfhosting is part of the culture, so everyone is encouraged to own the experience. span of control how you can advance, be part of solution we add value